 Why the changes in instructions?
-Simply stated; Israel was not ready to be God's missionary nation to preach good news to the pagan nations (gentiles) of the world.
-(Israel's time would come in a future day).
+Simply stated; like Jonah of old, Israel was not ready to be God's missionary nation to preach good news to the pagan nations (gentiles) of the world.
+(Israel will become ready to obey God in a future day).
 But for now, God, sovereignly, chose to shut up Israel, and to dispense certain specific features of truth that had been kept secret in times past.
 This is dispensational truth.
 If the disciples had attempted to "make disciples of ALL the nations" at the particular time when the Lord was telling them, "Go not into the way of the Gentiles," they would not have been "rightly dividing" the word of truth.
-The result would have been confusion as to God's program.
+The result would have been the confusion that exists today in many sectarian belief systems.

 present studies on many topics, including dispensational truth, and particularly the importance